403(b) Plan Fix-It Guide - Your organization isn’t eligible to sponsor a 403(b) plan

 Voluntary Correction Program:

-MRC Hospital and Organization ABC may make VCP submissions to the IRS according to Revenue Procedure 2013-12 to resolve this failure.
-VCP fees vary based on the number of plan participants.
-The fee for MRC's VCP submission is $8,000 and ABC’s VCP fee is $2,500.
+MRC Hospital and Organization ABC, in Examples 1 and 2, may make VCP submissions to the IRS according to Revenue Procedure 2013-12 to resolve this failure if they are not under audit.
+User Fees for VCP submissions vary based on the number of plan participants.
+The fee for MRC's VCP submission is $5,000 and ABC’s VCP fee is $1,500.

 Under the Voluntary Correction Program, MRC and ABC must: